Official-MoonDao/documentation/MoonDAO/docs/Projects/Project System.md

 This is meant to help YOU get feedback from people on the idea, offer alternative solutions, and allow for informal coordination around ideas.
 Anyone can post about ideas regardless of their background in the DAO, even if they aren’t yet part of our community.

 **Step 2: Proposal Submission.** A Project Proposal ([MoonDAO Project Proposal Template](https://docs.google.com/document/d/1p8rV9RlvFk6nAJzWh-tvroyPvasjjrvgKpyX8ibGX3I/edit#heading=h.wq6048m686gd)) must be filled out.
-The proposal must be submitted **24 hours before** the Senate meeting.
-If the proposal does not follow its relevant template, then it will not be considered valid and will not go forward for a Senate vote.
-Any pre-commitments in terms of compensation for team members must be expressed in ETH.
+The total budget must be expressed in ETH.
+The proposal must be submitted **24 hours before** the third townhall of the quarter.
+If the proposal does not follow the template, then it will not be considered valid and will not go forward for a Senate vote.
+Teams MUST be present during the townhall to pitch their project proposal to the community.
 See our Proposal Process for more information on how proposals are passed.
-You can submit your proposal [here](https://moondao.com/propose)
+You can submit your proposal [here](https://moondao.com/propose).

+**Step 3: Approval.** All valid proposals that have been approved by the Senate will then be voted on via ranked-choice vote by the Member House after they are presented during the townhall.
+The top 25% of proposals that quarter will be funded.

 ## Start